 Applicants' qualifications will be assessed through a foreign language exam, a written exam, or an oral exam, or a combination of these.
 Furthermore, some degree programs require official academic transcripts.
-For the foreign language exam, candidates for selection must submit official score certificates for either TOEFL or TOEIC.
+For the foreign language exam, applicants must submit official score certificates for either TOEFL, TOEIC or IELTS.
 Some degree programs and types of selection do not require written exams.
 Note that applicants must take all exams designated, and will be failed if absent from one of the designated exams.